Section 11 Outputs

 Maximum and minimum output is not applicable/available, as it is a cumulative output.

-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 SP Stream Power